loda-lang/loda-lang.github.io/list2.markdown

 * [A122620](https://oeis.org/A122620) ([program](/edit/?oeis=122620)): n_ n+1 .
 * [A122638](https://oeis.org/A122638) ([program](/edit/?oeis=122638)):  n+1 _n.
 * [A122639](https://oeis.org/A122639) ([program](/edit/?oeis=122639)): n_ 2n+1 .
+* [A122649](https://oeis.org/A122649) ([program](/edit/?oeis=122649)): Difference between the double factorial of the n-th nonnegative odd number and the double factorial of the n-th nonnegative even number.
 * [A122650](https://oeis.org/A122650) ([program](/edit/?oeis=122650)): Fibonacci numbers starting at F(23).
 * [A122652](https://oeis.org/A122652) ([program](/edit/?oeis=122652)): a(0) = 0, a(1) = 4; for n > 1, a(n) = 10*a(n-1) - a(n-2).
 * [A122653](https://oeis.org/A122653) ([program](/edit/?oeis=122653)): a(n) = 10*a(n-1) - a(n-2) with a(0)=0, a(1)=6.